 To produce graduates in the field of information engineering technology that are professionally competent, manifest ethical behavior, and display readiness to work in challenging environments in academia, industry, and society.

 To provide students with skills and knowledge necessary to select, develop, apply, integrate, and administer information engineering technologies and enable students to accomplish their personal, organizational, and societal goals.
 The students will exhibit a good understanding of professional ethics, effective communication, interpersonal skills, and hands-on expertise in information engineering tools.

 To produce quality information engineering technologists who:

-PEO 1: Utilize their skills and techniques related to information engineering in designing, developing, maintaining, and troubleshooting associated systems/infrastructures.
+PEO 1: utilizes their skills and technique related to information engineering in designing, developing, maintaining, and troubleshooting associated system/infrastructures.

-PEO 2: Maintain high professional competency standards by staying current with technological innovations through furthering education and industrial training.
+PEO 2: Maintain high professional competency standard by staying current with technological innovations through furthering and industrial training.

-PEO 3: Contribute as a well-rounded member of society by practicing information engineering technology's functions creatively, sensitively, and responsibly in contemporary global challenging environments.
+PEO 3: Contribute as a well-rounded member of society by practicing information engineering technology’s function creatively, sensitively, and responsibly in contemporary globally challenging environments.

 PEO 4: Demonstrate leadership in a multidisciplinary environment effectively through communication and interpersonal skills.

 NSU has adopted National Technology Council’s student outcomes for the Information Engineering Technology program.
 The outcomes of the program to be acquired by students are: